ironcore-dev/ironcore/docs/proposals/02-machine-console-access.md

 is running on.
 If the `Machine` does not exist or is not scheduled onto a `MachinePool`, an error is returned.

 After identifying the responsible `MachinePool`, it is retrieved and its `.status.addresses` field is inspected for an address to call.
-The `.status.addresses` field does not exist yet and has to be updated in the onmetal-api.
+The `.status.addresses` field does not exist yet and has to be updated in the ironcore.
 It is the responsibility of the `MachinePool` implementor to report its endpoints in the `status`.

 For reference on the address type, see